-To read the RRI table below, consider this example: the RRI for Black or African American juveniles in the Referrals category is 4.45.
-This means that Black or African American juveniles are over four times more likely to be referred to Juvenile Court than White juveniles.
-This result does not necessarily indicate racial bias, though.
-The RRI merely points out that disparity exists and additional exploration is needed to determine the source
+To read the RRI table below, consider this example: the RRI for Black or African American juveniles in the Referrals category is 3.5.
+This means that for every one While juvenile that is referred to Juvenile Court, there are over three Black or African American juveniles referred to Juvenile Court.
+However, this result does not necessarily indicate racial bias.
+The RRI merely points out that disparity exists and additional exploration is needed to determine the sources.

 The table below shows a comparison between 2015 and 2016 with some important points noted.